-The blog is about why the future of education will be about flipping our current model on its head and about how key exponential technologies like AI, VR and gamification are going to drive a revolution in education.
+The blog is about why the future of education will be about flipping our current model on its head and about how key exponential technologies like Artificial Intelligence, Virtual Reality and gamification are going to drive a revolution in education.

 For fun, here's a video summary of this blog.

 From A's to Angry Birds